Top Gear series 32

-Series 32 of Top Gear, a British motoring magazine and factual television programme, was broadcast in the United Kingdom on BBC One and BBC One HD during summer 2022.
+Series 32 of Top Gear, a British motoring magazine and factual television programme, was broadcast on BBC One and BBC One HD during summer 2022.
 It was the sixth series to feature the presenting line-up of Paddy McGuinness, Freddie Flintoff and Chris Harris and the fourth to be broadcast on BBC One, and the final series to be produced before production moved to Bristol for the thirty-third and final series.

 The series' highlights included a full-length adventure trying local motorsport across Florida, the presenters creating their own TV cop cars, and two-part cheap car challenge where the presenters chose two cars each.